waynodiablo/Oystercard/node/basic_node_server.md

 ##Tasks

-* Try the above as an athletic workout - there are effectively two workouts here - one for casper and one for express - you can cross train between them! :-)
+* Try the above as an athletic workout - there are effectively two workouts here - one for Webdriver and one for express - you can cross train between them! :-)
 * Try experimenting with different routes with Express - you'll notice it's a lot like Sinatra in many ways
 * See what happens if you replace `response.send` with `response.json` - can you see what this would be very useful for?
-* Write more tests and see if you can pass them! `casper-chai` has a [great page](https://github.com/brianmhunt/casper-chai/blob/master/docs/casper-chai.md) on the kind of matcher statements it supports - note that anything structured as `*.should.have.*` can be rewritten as `expect(*).to.*`
+* Write more tests and see if you can pass them!
+The documentation for Webdriver is [here](http://www.webdriver.io/guide.html)
-* If you're feeling really bold, go back to [Leo's node-mocha example](https://github.com/pitchinvasion/node-mocha) and try to figure out why Zombie is unreliable and difficult to test with
+* If you want to see some examples of other testing frameworks, check out [Leo's node-mocha example](https://github.com/pitchinvasion/node-mocha) and Tony's [express-cucumber example](https://github.com/antonydenyer/express-cucumber).
+Remember to run `npm install` if you clone them to install dependencies.
+Leo's tests run with `npm test`, and Tony's with `make cucumber`.
 * Go to [the npm site](https://www.npmjs.com/browse/depended) and explore the packages there.
 * Have a look at how to use `response.render` - if you have any problems, don't worry, everything will be explained in the next walkthrough